fr-gaspar/CVapp/README.md

  ### Notes
  - The app is able to perform object detection and image classification.
 I started by implementing only the object detection and then built the image classification on top of it.
 After i added the image classification cloud deployment stopped working properly as explained in next topic.
  - Unfortunately i had trouble setting up the billing options with other providers (GCloud, AWS and Heroku) and i had to settle for Render, the only free cloud development tool i was able to find.
 This caused some issues after i upgraded the app to support more functionalites, the cloud environment runs out of memory for all the dependencies that need to be installed and i am not able to make a deployment.
-With this being said i am fairly confident that this version is able to be deployed on other platforms.
+With this being said i am fairly confident that this version is able to be deployed if there was a larger memory limit.
- - The local version works just fine.
+ - The local version still works just fine.
  - For both functionalities the user is able to chose which objects to detect and look for in the images (they are hardcoded though, maybe having a selection of objects on the frontend for the user to chose could be interesting, but once i started adding them the UI became cluttered)
  - The image classification has a customizable confidence threshold for the detection.
 Lower values will be able to return more objects, though with more false positives, while a higher value will return fewer objects but with higher accuracy